 The rich decoration of the Italian style is a heritage from the Renaissance.

-The open court proves to be a most welcome retreat in hot weather and privacy is here had that is not possible in the American front porch.
+The open court proves to be a most welcome retreat in hot weather and privacy is here that is not possible with the American front porch.

-One of the best recommendations of the Western Bungalow is its comparative inexpensiveness to build.
-It makes a good investment as its enduring popularity makes it always easy to dispose of.
+One of the best recommendations for the Western Bungalow is its comparative inexpensiveness to build.
+It makes a good investment as its enduring popularity makes it always easy to [sell].